-- (a) At the time of hire new employees will be advised that a collective agreement is in effect and of the conditions of employment set out in the articles dealing with Union Security and Dues Check-Off. - (b) A new employee shall also be provided with: - (1) the name, location and work telephone number of the steward; and - (2) an authorization form for union dues check-off. - (c) Upon request, the steward shall be advised of the name, location and work telephone number of the new employee. - (d) The steward will be given an opportunity to interview each new employee within regular working hours, without loss of pay, for 15 minutes sometime during the first 30 days of employment. - (e) The Union will provide the Employer with an up-to-date list of stewards' names, work locations and work telephone numbers in order that the Employer may meet its obligation in (b)(1) above. - (f) The Union will be provided with a copy of the completed and signed authorization form for dues check-off for all new employees.
+- (a) At the time of hire new employees will be advised that a collective agreement is in effect and of the conditions of employment set out in the articles dealing with Union Security and Dues Check-Off. - (b) A new employee shall also be provided with: - (1) the name, location, work telephone number, and email address of the steward will be provided to the employee at the time of onboarding; and - (2) an authorization form for union dues check-off. - (c) The steward shall be advised of the name, location and work telephone number of the new employee within 10 days of the request. - (d) The steward will be given an opportunity to interview new employees within regular working hours, without loss of pay, for 30 minutes sometime during the first 30 days of employment for the purpose of acquainting the new employee with the benefits and duties of union membership and the employee's responsibilities and obligations to the Employer and the Union. - (e) The Union will provide the Employer with an up-to-date list of stewards' names, work locations and work telephone numbers in order that the Employer may meet its obligation in (b)(1) above. - (f) The Union will be provided with a copy of the completed and signed authorization form for dues check-off for all new employees.